Actions & Inputs

 Autofocus

-The Checkbox can be set to be auto-focused on page load (when mounted).
+You can auto-focus on the checkbox on page load (when mounted).

 Default checked

-The Checkbox initial state can be set to be checked or unchecked by default (controlled or uncontrolled).
+The checkbox’s initial state can be set to checked or unchecked by default (controlled or uncontrolled).

 Usage